gongahkia/yuho/doc/main/future.md

 ### Products

+> [!TIP]
+> Consider using automated tools like Lex, YACC or ANTLR to tokenise Yuho and generate parsers for me, so I can just define the formal grammer.

 > [!IMPORTANT]
-> Consider using automated tools like
->
-> * Lex
-> * YACC
-> * ANTLR
+> * debug Yuho.g4 syntax for compiling to parser and lexer with ANTLR CLI
->
-> to tokenise Yuho and generate parsers for me, so I just define the formal grammer.
->
-> ALSO look into other automated tools and their uses.
+> * if that doesn't work then use YACC and Lex to generate parser and lexer in C instead

 1. Yuho CLI INTERPRETER
     * validate user-defined Yuho structs and enforces syntax